ADHD

-Understanding an ADHD Diagnosis
+Understanding an ADHD diagnosis

 You may wish to explore some books which may help in considering how best to talk about this new diagnosis.
 Examples include: